thoughtbot/write-yourself-a-roguelike/book/generating_a_character/the_title_screen.md

   end

   def message(x, y, string)
+    # positions the cursor - notice the order of the arguments!
+    setpos(y, x)
-    setpos(y, x) # positions the cursor - pay attention to the argument order here addstr(string) # prints a string at cursor position end
+    addstr(string) # prints a string at cursor position end